How to Grind Your Own Meat

 The KitchenAid Food Grinder Attachment for stand mixers is compact, affordable, and easy-to-clean.
-Available on Amazon for under $50, this versatile tool grinds everything from meat to beans to produce.
+Available on Amazon, this versatile tool grinds everything from meat to beans to produce.

 This post may contain affiliate links.
 See the disclosure policy for more information.

 Buy half of a beef from a farmer and have it butchered.
 Way cheaper.

 Try going online to find a Stainless Steel Attachment for your KA..

 MUCH more durable from comments I’ve read on various sites